Asana Recovery

 Dual Diagnosis Treatment at Asana Recovery

 Dual diagnosis treatment requires a personalized treatment program designed around the specific needs and current mental health of the patient seeking that care.
 In most cases, dual diagnosis tracks require residential care, longer treatment periods, and more one on one time with staff.
-At Asana Recovery, we use the following approach:
+Our trained and licensed addiction treatment team will be on-hand to guide you through every step of the way, to find medication and treatment options that work for you, and to help you move through obstacles and into recovery.

 If you’re currently struggling with drugs or alcohol, that addiction is life threatening.
 Drug and alcohol detox gets you clean or sober, using either a social approach where you quit and go through withdrawal, or a medication assisted treatment program.